-Since you’re on this page, you probably have some questions about augmented reality (AR) technology and how to implement it into your business.
+Since you’re on this page, you probably have questions about augmented reality (AR) technology and its implementation into your business.
 Augmented reality technology is an integral part of the future of business.
-This is why it goes without saying that you should probably take the time to learn a little more about it.
+This is why you should probably take the time to learn a little more about it.

-Right now you may feel a little worried about the sheer vastness of AR technology.
-Don’t be, you’ve come to the right place.
-In this article, we will detail what AR technology is, the history of AR technology and how it came to be so prevalent today, effective ways to use it in your business, and its impact on UX design.
+Right now, you may feel a little worried about the sheer vastness of AR technology.
+Don’t be; you’ve come to the right place.
+In this article, we will detail what AR technology is, its history and how it became so prevalent today, effective ways to use it in your business, and its impact on UX design.
 By the end of this article, you will have a better understanding of AR technology and why you should at least consider using it in your business.

 What is Augmented Reality?

-Wikipedia states that “Augmented reality is an interactive experience of a real-world environment where the objects that reside in the real world are enhanced by computer-generated perceptual information, sometimes across multiple sensory modalities, including visual, auditory, haptic, somatosensory and olfactory.”
-In layman’s terms, AR allows you to view the real world with a digital rendering of an object overlaid on it.
+Wikipedia states, "Augmented reality is an interactive experience of a real-world environment where the objects that reside in the real world are enhanced by computer-generated perceptual information, sometimes across multiple sensory modalities, including visual, auditory, haptic, somatosensory, and olfactory.”
+In layman’s terms, AR allows you to view the real world with a digital rendering of an object overlaid.
 This is done through devices with screens, most notably smartphones.

-AR is one of the most popular technology trends at the moment, and it will only grow in popularity as AR-enabled smartphones and other devices become more widely available around the globe.
+AR is one of the most popular technology trends, and it will only grow in popularity as AR-enabled smartphones and other devices become more widely available around the globe.
 Although statements like these make it seem like augmented reality has always dominated the technical landscape, this has not always been the case.
-Augmented reality had a modest upbringing and has gone through a myriad of changes before arriving at where it is today.
-It is important to know where this incredible technology began in order to better understand where it is headed.
+Augmented reality had a modest upbringing and has gone through many changes before arriving at where it is today.
+Knowing where this incredible technology began is important to understand where it is headed.

 The History of AR Technology